 Therapeutic riding is generally offered for riders starting at age six, but we do occasionally allow exceptions.
-We also work with youth, adults, and seniors.
+We also work with youth and adults.

 As a therapeutic horsemanship program, we are not a hippotherapy program.
 Hippotherapy utilizes the horse's movement to enhance the treatment goals of an individual as set by a Physical Therapist, Occupational Therapist, or Speech-Language Pathologist, who is present during the service.
 Therapeutic riding is an equine-assisted activity for the purpose of contributing positively to the cognitive, physical, emotional, and social well-being of individuals with special needs.